-The Swedish Data Protection Authority is the supervisory authority for personal data processing and data protection in Sweden.
-You have the right to make a complaint regarding the processing of your personal data to the Swedish Data Protection Authority.
-Contact information for the Swedish Data Protection Authority can be found at www.datainspektionen.se.
+The Swedish Authority for Privacy Protection (DPA) is the supervisory authority for personal data processing and data protection in Sweden.
+You have the right to make a complaint regarding the processing of your personal data to this public authority.
+Contact information can be found at www.imy.se/om-oss/imy.

 Medborgarskolan is the controller of your personal data, which means that we are responsible for how your personal data is processed and for safeguarding your rights.

 Medborgarskolan consists of nine legal entities, eight regional organisations and one head office.
 Each legal entity is responsible for the personal data processing that takes place within their operation.
 If you want to know which of the nine legal entities is the controller of your personal data, contact us according to point 6 below.